zardra/nuclide/docs/_docs/features/debugger.md

 ***Example***

-If you have a Node project running (e.g, via `npm start` or `node yourfile.js`), press `Cmd-Shift-Y` (`Ctrl-Shift-Y` on Linux) to toggle the Debugger; this opens the Debugger Selection window.
+If you have a Node project running (e.g, via `npm start` or `node yourfile.js`), press `Cmd-Shift-A` (`Ctrl-Shift-A` on Linux) to toggle the Debugger; this opens the Debugger Selection window.
 Then, attach Nuclide to the relevant `node` process.

 ![](/static/images/docs/feature-debugger-basics-attach-target-process.png)